FarronF/limerick-council-meetings/meetings/2023/11/23-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Meeting of the Municipal District of Cappamore-Kilmallock - 23rd November 2023.md

  Assign a directorate that will be responsible for the development and work with

-Kilmallock Tourism Development Ltd and other stake holders.--- 3
+Kilmallock Tourism Development Ltd and other stake holders.
+---
+3

 QUESTIONS